Lucknow Charbagh railway station: Key modernization projects

+As of now the entire structure of the new and modern railway station is already constructed with electrical and facade work is underway.
+The construction new maintenance shed near Lucknow junction is also completed.
+The piling work for pillar erection of mega concourse is underway in various parts of the station.

 Infrastructure

 The Station was built at a price of ₹ 70 lakhs, which now values as USD 2 million Dollars or ₹ 14 crores in 2021; Lucknow Charbagh was designed by J. H. Horniman.
 The foundation of the railway station was placed in March 1914.
 The building was completed in 1923.
 A major role in its design and planning was carried out by Chaubey Mukta Prasad, a consulting engineer for Ms Lanebrown and Hulett.
 It has a large garden in front of the building.
 It incorporates the mix of Rajput, Awadhi and Mughal architecture and has a palatial appearance.
 Architecturally, it is considered one of the most beautiful railway stations in India.
 The Government Railway Police station at Lucknow Charbagh holds an ISO 9001 certificate.